ansys/pyansys-dev-guide/doc/source/abstractions/data-transfer.rst

-Data Transfer
+Data transfer
 =============

 Abstracted APIs should attempt to hide the implementation details of the remote or local API in a well organized data model.
 This data model should avoid returning raw JSON files, gRPC messages, SWIG objects, or .NET objects.
 It should preferably return standard Python objects like lists, strings, dictionaries when useful, and `NumPy <https://numpy.org/>`_